siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 3. Using Siddhi for the First Time - how to **set up** the software
 4. Siddhi ‘Hello World!’ - Your **First Siddhi Application**
 5. Simulating Events - **Testing** your query with simulated events
-6. Stream Processing - **temporal event processing**
+6. A Bit of Stream Processing - **temporal event processing**

 ## 1. Stream Processing and Complex Event Processing (CEP) Overview

-Before diving into using Siddhi, let's first discussStream Processing and Complex Event Processing in brief so that we can identify the use-cases where Siddhi can be used.
+Before diving into using Siddhi, let's first discuss Stream Processing and Complex Event Processing in brief so that we can identify the use-cases where Siddhi can be used.

 First let's understand what an event is through an example. **If we consider the transactions carried out via an ATM as a data